max-pfeiffer/blog/content/2025-01-20_bootstrap_certificate_authority_for_kubernetes.md

 step-issuer   3d3h
 ```
 So you should now have a StepClusterIssuer up and running.
 Please note that its name is **step-issuer** and not
 **step-cluster-issuer**.
 You need that name to reference it later in the Ingress annotations.
-For some reason I don't
+For some reason, I don't
 understand the Helm chart does not provide any way to change that.
 Also check its status:
 ```shell
 kubectl get stepclusterissuer step-issuer -o yaml